 None of this looks like it’s changed much since the museum left Mr. Walker’s charge in 1975, but who cares?
 It’s a fascinating (and sometimes jaw-dropping, for a variety of reasons) collection.

-Visit the Largest Clear-Span Wooden Structure in the World
+Visit Hangar B: The World’s Largest Clear-Span Wooden Structure

-This is Hangar B, a former US Navy blimp hanger that now houses the Tillamook Air Museum.
-Beyond the building itself, which is huge and fascinating (it once held eight blimps!), you can tour a variety of airplanes and aviation-related stuff.
+The building here is the big attraction.
+Welcome to Hangar B, a former US Navy blimp hangar that now houses the Tillamook Air Museum.
+Beyond the building itself, which is huge and fascinating (it once housed eight blimps!), you can tour a variety of airplanes and aviation-related stuff.

 Celebrate Fabric Arts